Navid200/xDrip/docs/What-not-to-do.md

 **Don't start a sensor on a new G6 transmitter before voltages are shown.**
 Only start a sensor after you have established [connectivity](/Proper-Connectivity.md), and can see the voltages reported on the system status page as explained.
 When you first establish connectivity to a transmitter, it will take a few read cycles for everything to be properly synced.
 You can start a sensor right away.
 You shouldn't!
-You should wait until the voltages are shown on the system status page.
+See the [details](./Starting-G6.md).

 **Don't start a G6 sensor unless ...**
 Before you start a sensor, the transmitter must have been outside a sensor for at least 10 minutes.
 Otherwise, the transmitter will conclude that you are attempting to restart and will fail.